grycap/im/doc/source/manual.rst

   Amazon EC2.
 It is available as package named ``python-boto`` in Debian based distributions.
 It can also be downloaded from `boto GitHub repository <https://github.com/boto/boto>`_.
   Download the file and copy the boto subdirectory into the IM install path.
+* `The Bottle framework<http://bottlepy.org/>`_ , typically available
+  as the 'python-bottle' package.
+* `The CherryPy Web framework <http://www.cherrypy.org/>`_, typically available as the 'python-cherrypy' or 'python-cherrypy3' package.

 Also, IM uses `Ansible <http://www.ansible.com>`_ (1.4.2 or later) to configure the infrastructure nodes.
 The current recommended version is 1.9.4 untill the 2.X versions become stable.